 Panic Disorder

-A panic attack is a sudden, intense feeling of paralyzing fear.
+A panic attack is a sudden episode of intense fear that can feel paralyzing.
 Those with panic disorder experience frequent and unexpected panic attacks.
 Not everyone who experiences panic attacks will develop a panic disorder.
-Symptoms of a panic attack may feel like some of the following:
+Panic disorder can also involve severe anxiety that disrupts daily functioning.
+Symptoms of a panic attack may include some of the following:

 • Sweating